I-am-PUID-0/DUMB_docs/docs/features/usage.md

 ## 📌 Tips
 - Always monitor `/log/*.log` files for troubleshooting or monitor the logs from the **DUMB Frontend**.
-- Ensure PostgreSQL is running before launching services that depend on it.
-- If using Real-Debrid, ensure `api_key` is provided in rclone or Zurg instances.
 - Logs can be colored if `color_log` is enabled in the config.

 ---